VideonLabs/liveedge-compute-code-examples/cloud-api-tools/README.md

 * FPS must be a value between 1-4

 "Interactive" is utilized by not passing any arguments and following the prompts, entering in the requested information.
-* If using interactive mode to replace a current URL, the URL must first be removed via the script option, then the new URL may be set via that script option
+* If using interactive mode to replace a current URL, the URL must first be removed via the prompt option, then the new URL may be set via that respective prompt option